Storm Damage Facts.

 Hail Damage Facts & The Insurance Claim Process

-Most hail damage will arise on asphalt shingle roofs which are composed of the following:
+Most hail and wind damage will arise on asphalt shingle roofs which are composed of the following:

 - asphalt mat

 The asphalt mat is an important part of your shingle, and the fiberglass backing is provided to make the shingle stronger, therefore increasing its life.
 The granules also play a very important role.
 For starters, the granules provide an ascetic appearance to your roof, but did you know that many times when the granules are stripped from your shingles, they provide less than acceptable levels of external fire protection to your home?
 The loss of granules also exposes the asphalt mat to UV rays.
 An increased exposure causes your shingles to break down and their water shedding capabilities are lessened.
 In time the roof will begin to leak.

 Our Project Managers will help with the filing of your claim and will work with your adjuster to insure you receive all that you are entitled to.
 Our Project Managers are trained to check for other damaged areas of your property as well (such as AC units, gutters, garage doors, etc.) that may have sustained Hail, Wind, or Storm damage and may have been missed by the adjuster.
 It is important to have your claim adjusted correctly the first time, instead of prolonging the process by having the adjuster come back out.
 If you think about it, the insurance company has trained professionals working for them.
 Shouldn’t you have the same expertise on your side?

 The importance of having your claim adjusted correctly the first time will also affect the funds that the insurance company appropriates for the repair.
 If you allow us to work on your behalf, we will make sure the insurance company allows enough funds to properly repair your home.
 The final cost to you is the same, but it is very important to receive the proper amount to handle the project so we can purchase only the best materials for your roof.